kawu/hhu-dl-materials-2019/tensors/README.md

 ### Shape

-Each tensor has a *shape*, which describes its dimensions.
+Each tensor has a *shape*, which specifies its dimensions.
 You can use the `shape` attribute to access it.
 ```python
 value_13.shape          # => torch.Size([])